balusena/jenkins-for-devops/02-Jenkins First Freestyle Job/Jenkins First Freestyle Job.md

 # Jenkins First Freestyle Project

+This project demonstrates how to set up a Jenkins Freestyle job to automate the execution of a Python script (hello.py) located in a local Linux directory.
+By configuring Jenkins with proper sudo permissions and setting up periodic build triggers, the job runs the script at scheduled intervals, displaying output directly in Jenkins.

 ##  1.Creating First Jenkins Job Using `hello.py` (Freestyle Project)

 ### Step 1: Configure `sudoers` File